 Plus, it just matches your kayak so perfectly…

-These solar-charged inflatable lights turn your kayak into a floating, glowing piece of magic.
-Can’t you just picture cool, gloomy early mornings and evenings paddling with just the glow of your kayak to light your way?
+These LED lights turn your kayak into a floating, glowing piece of magic.
+Can’t you picture those cool, gloomy mornings and evenings paddling with just the glow of your kayak to light your way?
+We can.

-I’m the type of person who likes to bring a lot of stuff into the kayak with me (I like to be prepared, okay?) and yet, I still don’t have a really good dry bag.
+I’m the type of person who likes to bring my phone into the kayak with me (I like to be prepared, okay?) and yet, I still don’t have a really good dry bag for it.

-The Oru dry bag is made from a heavy-duty TobaTex material which means you can trust it to keep all your stuff dry and it’ll last you a really long time.
+The Oru phone dry bag is made from a heavy-duty TobaTex material which means you can trust it to keep your phone dry and it’ll last you a really long time.

-Bonus: You can even use these dry bags outside of your kayak for other water-related activities.
+Bonus: You can even use the dry bag outside of your kayak for other water-related activities.